 6. Integrate Your Security Solutions

-With the security industry as a whole experiencing a sharp cyberskills shortage, an endpoint security solution should integrate with your existing software stack and not create more work for your SOC team or IT administrators.
+With the security industry experiencing a sharp cyberskills shortage, an endpoint security solution should integrate with your existing software stack and not create more work for your SOC team or IT administrators.
 In other words, you want an automated system with a set of rich, native APIs.
 SentinelOne provides a full Rest API to support integration with your existing solutions.

 7. Reduce Post-Breach Costs